wilsonmar/wilsonmar.github.io/shop/index.md

    CALENDAR PROTIP: Food spoils over time.
 So write a date on each item and enter a replacement recurring appointment on your calendar a few months out so it's eaten before gong stale.

-[ ] A Cup, made of metal or silicon, to cook with.
+[ ] A cup, made of silicon, can be put in a microwave to cook a soup can.

 [ ] Long titanium spoon to eat from a Mountain House foil pouch.
+Regular spoons are too short cause you to have food on your knuckles.

 [ ] Small sissors with rounded tips for kids, with a cover.
-It's never been a problem at the airports.
-From Walmart's art section.
+I've never had TSA at airports flag it. $2 from Walmart's art section.

-[ ] Small vials of herbs and spices you like to add to your food.
+[ ] Small waterproof vials of herbs and spices you like to add to your food.
 Tameric.
 Cardemon.

+<a name="medicines"></a>

 [ ] Medicines.